Understanding the Transfer on Death Deed (TODD) or in Florida Named Lady Bird Deed

 How to Create a Transfer on Death Deed

-While it’s possible to create a TODD without legal assistance, consulting with an estate planning attorney is advisable.
-An attorney can help ensure that the deed is properly drafted, meets all legal requirements, and aligns with your overall estate planning goals.
+1. Consult with an Attorney: While it’s possible to create a TODD without legal assistance, consulting with an estate planning attorney is advisable to ensure the deed is properly drafted.

-If you change your mind about the beneficiary or decide to sell the property, you can revoke or amend the TODD at any time before your death.
-This can be done by creating a new TODD that expressly revokes the previous one, or by filing a separate revocation document with the county clerk’s office.
+4. Revoking or Amending the Deed: If you change your mind about the beneficiary or decide to sell the property, you can revoke or amend the TODD at any time before your death.

-The Transfer on Death Deed in Florida
+The Transfer on Death Deed (TODD) or in Florida Named Lady Bird Deed

 Florida Specific Requirements: